replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 - Snapshots does not support Amazon Simple Storage Service (Amazon S3) buckets that have a bucket policy requiring the server-side encryption header.
 If you want to require server-side encryption for objects, you can enable default encryption on the bucket instead.
 For more information about Amazon S3, see the [Amazon S3](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) documentation.

 - Removing data from the snapshot storage itself results in data corruption and the loss of snapshots.
 Instead, use the Snapshots tab in the admin console to cleanup and remove snapshots.

+- If you install Replicated KOTS without object storage, you must provide external S3 object storage or RWX storage

 ## Velero Version Compatibility